Follow us on

 At the end of the evening, a walk down to Ria de Alvor to watch the tiny boats gently bobbing in the calm waters never fails to delight no matter how many times you’ve witnessed this scene.

-The boutiques such as Praelas, Remember Me and Imagine Jewellery are all open until late giving you plenty of time to treat family and friends (or yourself!).
+Shops such as Loja Limão, Força Portugal, Remember Me and Imagine Jewellery are all open until late giving you plenty of time to treat family and friends (or yourself!).

 Fancy a cocktail?
 The perfect start to a sophisticated evening in the village, Alvor has cocktail bars all keeping up with the latest trends as well as offering their own creations!